A central limit theorem for the Benjamini-Hochberg false discovery proportion under a factor model: Setup and definitions

 To focus on dependency among tests it is convenient to assume Gaussian test statistics $X_{mi}$ for $1\le i\le m<\infty$.
-The test statistics where the null holds have mean zero and the ones where the alternative hypothesis holds have common mean $\mu_A>0$.
+In our two-group mixture model, the test statistics where the null holds have mean zero and the ones where the alternative hypothesis holds have common mean $\mu_A>0$.
 We assume that $X_{mi}=\mu_A H_{mi} +Z_{mi}$ where $(Z_{m1},\dots,Z_{mm})$ is multivariate Gaussian, and we induce dependence among our $p$-values by introducing correlations among the $Z_{mi}$.
+We briefly remark that the common nonnull mean assumption is not necessary for our theoretical results to hold, but is made for cleaner exposition, as our primary interest is in investigating how the dependency between the test statistics can drive bursty behavior.

 We study two kinds of dependence operating simultaneously.
 One is an $\alpha$-mixing dependence that decays rapidly as the distance between hypothesis indices $i$ increases.
 This model captures some of the dependence one expects from hypotheses corresponding to a linearly ordered variable such as the position of a single nucleotide polymorphism (SNP) along the genome.